WilsonSue/CommUserGuide/README.md

 # Overview of PyCharm User Documentation

+Welcome our Pycharm guide.
+We've designed this guide to help you navigate and utilize the powerful features of PyCharm, a popular integrated development environment (IDE) for Python projects.
+Our goal is to provide you with a comprehensive guide that focuses on key topics that are essential for first-time users of JetBrains IDEs, as well as best practices for working collaboratively.

+We will cover the following topics in this documentation:

+Collaborating on the same document remotely
+Creating a user guide using our experience with PyCharm Utilizing MkDocs for a customizable, dynamic layout Writing documentation pages in Markdown
+Employing VS Code to create and preview the user guide

 ## How We Worked Together

  In order to work on the same document from home, we used Git and Github to push our changes to the main branch.